Nick Kerbawy: Biography

 After serving part of the 1958 season with the Lions, Kerbawy was convinced by Detroit Pistons owner Fred Zollner to leave the team and become director, vice president, and general manager of the Pistons in the National Basketball Association (NBA).
 He was also made a director at Zollner Corp., with a contract of $50,000 a year for all his positions.
 Edwin J. Anderson was named Kerbawy's successor with the Lions.
 Kerbawy's contract with the Pistons totaled $1,000,000 and was 20 years long.
 At a press conference after the hiring, Zollner said that Kerbawy's job "should be the only position he will need the rest of his life."
-However, friction grew between the two, and Kerbawy was fired from his positions after just three seasons, in January 1961.
+However, friction grew between the two, and Kerbawy was fired from his positions in January 1961 after just three seasons.
 Midway into the 1960–61 season, Zollner had received reports stating that Kerbawy had "drifted afield and had involved himself in a proxy fight between two factions of Lion stockholders."
 The reports stated that he had been soliciting proxies in opposition to a faction which included William Clay Ford, who was purchasing lots of the Pistons.
 Zollner told Kerbawy to have a leave of absence for six months, with pay.
 Kerbawy collected the pay for six months and subsequently sued Zollner for "impeaching his reputation."
 Originally suing for $5,500,000, he eventually settled for $255,000 three years later.
 For his time as the general manager of Detroit, Kerbawy had made $600,000.

 After his time with the Pistons, Kerbawy "kept in touch" with sports, attending many of the top games and serving as the commissioner of the Michigan Sports Hall of Fame, which he had helped create in 1954.
 He was also hired several times to advise the creation of sports halls of fame.
 Kerbawy was inducted into the Michigan Sports Hall of Fame in 1985.
 He resigned from his position as commissioner in 1988, after receiving heavy criticism for inducting a golfer to the hall who had received fewer votes than several others.
-He died two years later, on June 7, 1990, at the age of 77.
+He died two years later of cancer on June 7, 1990, at the age of 77.